A1Swartz/pyvisor/README.md

 # PyVisor
-a lightweight kvm solution (0.1mb!
-(54.2mb with mediamtx binaries)) that is meant to be used on the go, without requiring a pi or a kvm switch
+a lightweight kvm solution (0.3mb! ~~(54.2mb with mediamtx binaries)~~) that is meant to be used on the go, without requiring a pi or a kvm switch

 works on:
 - laptops